Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Introduction

-We first give the definitions of admissible feedback controls and admissible feedback strategies in the framework of non-Markovian regime switching.
-For our problem, we introduce a new kind of multidimensional indefinite SRE, the components of whose solution may take positive, negative or zero values simultaneously.
-Thanks to a stability result of BSDE by Cvitanic and Zhang \cite{Zhang book} and a multidimensional comparison theorem in \cite{Hu Peng}, we could establish the existence result for the multidimensional indefinite SRE by monotone approximation.
-However, we are failed to establish the uniqueness result by direct BSDE approaches such as the log transformation used in \cite{Xu AAP} which is successful to establish the uniqueness result for some weak indefinite SREs.
-In fact, we cannot find a transformation for our indefinite SRE such that the quadratic term in generator is monotone which is a critical step in \cite{Xu AAP}.
-We believe it is impossible, because the goal of the two players in our problem take opposite directions so that the monotonicity must be lost.
-Instead, we use a verification theorem to prove the uniqueness.
-By the technique of completing squares, we obtain an optimal feedback control-strategy pairs for two players based on the solutions of the above indefinite SRE and a multidimensional linear BSDE with unbounded coefficients.
-This implies the uniqueness.
-Of course, this requires the special structure of the SRE, namely it is directly linked to a game.
-To prove the uniqueness by a direct BSDE approach remains an open and important research topic.
+We begin by defining admissible feedback controls and admissible feedback strategies for our games within the context of non-Markovian regime switching.
+For our investigation, we introduce a novel type of multidimensional indefinite SRE, the solution of which may simultaneously assume positive and negative values.
+Leveraging a stability result for BSDEs by Cvitanic and Zhang \cite{Zhang book}, along with a multidimensional comparison theorem by Hu and Peng \cite{Hu Peng}, we are able to establish the existence of the solution to the multidimensional indefinite SRE through monotone approximation.

+However, our attempts to establish a uniqueness result directly through BSDE methodologies, such as the log transformation technique successfully applied in the previous study \cite{Xu AAP} for certain weak indefinite SREs, have not been fruitful.
+Specifically, we are unable to identify a transformation for our indefinite SRE that ensures the quadratic term in the generator is monotone --- a crucial step in the aforementioned study.
+This challenge arises because the objectives of the two players in our problem are inherently opposed, leading to an inevitable loss of monotonicity.
+Instead, we resort to a verification theorem to establish uniqueness.
+By employing the technique of completing squares, we derive optimal feedback control-strategy pairs for the two players based on the solutions of the indefinite SRE and a multidimensional linear BSDE with unbounded coefficients, thereby implying uniqueness.
+It is important to note that this approach relies on the specific structure of the SRE, which is directly linked to a game scenario.
+The pursuit of proving uniqueness directly through a BSDE approach remains an open and significant area for future research.

-In addition, we also consider the game for homogeneous systems.
-In this case, we can incorporate closed convex cone control constraints into the game and give the corresponding optimal feedback control-strategy pairs.
-Finally, we apply our results to study portfolio selection problems with different short-selling prohibition constraints in the non-Markovian regime switching market.
+Furthermore, we extend our analysis to include games for homogeneous systems.
+In such scenarios, we are able to integrate closed convex cone control constraint into the game framework and provide the corresponding optimal feedback control-strategy pairs for the players.